 Up to now the model is the standard setup to describe resonant transport through a mesoscopic system like molecules or quantum dots.
 Here, however, we also allow for vibrational modes of the molecule, which we describe in a harmonic approximation, and which couple to the electronic degrees of freedom via a Holstein term.
-Although the calculation can be performed for several phonon modes, we concentrate here on the case of one single mode with frequency ω_0 .
+Although the calculation can be performed for several phonon modes, we concentrate here on the case of one single mode with frequency $\omega_0$ .
 This is for example permissible when one studies low temperature, where only the lowest-lying modes play a role anyway.
 Finally, the molecule is coupled to the leads via tunneling barriers.

-The resulting model is the well-known Anderson-Holstein model adapted to describe the experimental setup from Fig. 1.
-Its Hamiltonian thus reads
+Thus, the Hamiltonian for our model to describe the experimental setup from Fig. 1 reads

-$$H = H{\rm L} + H{\rm M} + H{\rm LM} \tag{1}$$
+$$H = H{\rm L} + H{\rm M} + H{\rm L-M} \tag{1}$$